 This is why, when it comes to chores and allowance, BusyKid has been working hard to get parents to see it from a different perspective.
 It’s so much more important than just kids working and parents paying.
 It’s about families working together to prepare kids to face the financial realities ahead of them.
 It’s a message that continues to evolve just like the infamous – chore chart.

 Everything must evolve to survive.
 With technology advancing our world, it was only a matter of time before chore charts had to evolve as well.
 Technology was providing almost instant gratification and kids were no longer satisfied with stickers, stars or cute animated creatures.
 Kids wanted to be able to reap their rewards and immediately decide what to do with them.

 In January of 2011, Gregg Murset, a father of six was looking for a solution to the problem – how to keep track of his kids’ chores, pay them a weekly allowance, and teach them the basic financial principles surrounding earning, saving, sharing, and spending money wisely.
-Out of this necessity he developed My Job Chart, one of the very first online chore and allowance apps in the U.S. Immediately it became one of the most popular family tools to help parents teach their children about work ethic and managing money.
+Out of this necessity, he developed My Job Chart, one of the very first online chore and allowance apps in the U.S. Immediately it became one of the most popular family tools to help parents teach their kids about work ethic and managing money.

 Nearly seven years later and evolution is knocking on the door again.
 Technology has advanced enough to allow a car to drive itself, a private message to automatically disappear in seconds, and money to move from account to account over any mobile device.
 Technology evolved, families evolved, and so, My Job Chart had to evolve into BusyKid with better security, technology, features and economics solution.